-- Alert Emergency Responders and tell them location and nature of hazard. - Wear breathing apparatus plus protective gloves for fire only. - Prevent, by any means available, spillage from entering drains or water course. - Fight fire from a safe distance, with adequate cover. - Extinguishers should be used only by trained personnel. - Use water delivered as a fine spray to control fire and cool adjacent area. - Avoid spraying water onto liquid pools. - Do not approach containers suspected to be hot. - Cool fire exposed containers with water spray from a protected location. - If safe to do so, remove containers from path of fire. - If fire gets out of control withdraw personnel and warn against entry. - Equipment should be thoroughly decontaminated after use.
+- • - Alert Emergency Responders and tell them location and nature of hazard. - May be violently or explosively reactive. - Wear breathing apparatus plus protective gloves. - Prevent, by any means available, spillage from entering drains or water course.
+Consider evacuation. - Fight fire from a safe distance, with adequate cover. - Extinguishers should be used only by trained personnel. - Use water delivered as a fine spray to control fire and cool adjacent area. - Avoid spraying water onto liquid pools. - DO NOT approach containers suspected to be hot. - Cool fire exposed containers with water spray from a protected location. - If safe to do so, remove containers from path of fire. - If fire gets out of control withdraw personnel and warn against entry. - Equipment should be thoroughly decontaminated after use.